max-carter-math/max-carter-math.github.io/publications.md

 #### In preparation:

-* *Unitary representations of scale and contraction groups*, journal article.
+* *On the unitary representations of contraction and scale groups*, journal article.

 * *Unitary representations and group algebras of scale group*, Master's thesis, The University of Newcastle.